xyshyniaphy/dharmapk/.clinerules/activeContext.md

 ## What Works
 - The project has a defined architecture and technology stack.
 - The core data flow and component structure have been planned.
-- The initial setup for a React application with Recoil, React Router, and D3.js is understood.
+- The initial setup for a React application with Jotai, React Router, and D3.js is understood.

 ## What's Left to Build
 - **Component Implementation**: The actual React components (`Viewer`, `MindMapCanvas`, etc.) need to be coded.